andrewcroft19/MessageApp/README.md

 2. Open command prompt in the MessagesApp directory.
 3. Run "npm install" to install all dependancies.
 4. Run "cp .env.example .env".
-5. Open the created .env file and fill in the DB_USERNAME and DB_PASSWORD fields with the provided database username and password.
+5. Open the created .env file and fill in the BASIC_AUTH_CLIENTID, BASIC_AUTH_SECRET, DB_USERNAME and DB_PASSWORD fields with the provided credentials.
 6. Run "npm start".

 ## Unit Test Run Instructions
 1. After first cloning the project run npx jest --init in a command prompt in the MessagesApp directory.
 2. Run npm test in a command prompt in the MessagesApp directory.
+## Postman Test Run Instructions
+In the provided postman collection, click on the collection and then press the "run" button.
+On the run screen press "Run Message App".
+The healthcheck and regression tests will then run and the results will display on the screen.
 ## Authentication
 This API is authenticated using basic authentication.
 Ensure all requests send the provided clientid and secret, otherwise an authentication error will occur.

-Error Code: 401 Unauthorized.
+The error code is 401 Unauthorized.

 # Endpoints